thevuong/next15-filterlist/STEPS.md

 - Add useOptimistic to CategoryFilter.tsx.
 - UseOptimistic will throw away the client side optimistic state after the navigation completes, then settle to the "truth" which is the URL.
 - Credit to Sam Selikoff with his post on buildui blog for this pattern.
+- (Batchign again, only updating once we are done selecting, leaving only one entry in the history.)

 The categories are instant and don't depend in the network.
 Refreshing the page will show the correct state.